(A) Purpose

 Paragraph (F)(10)(b) of this rule requires the

-president to hear an appeal or to appoint a three-member appeal committee of
+provost to hear an appeal or to appoint a three-member appeal committee of

 tenured faculty to consider the matter.